cjwe/pokedex/README.md

 #### Features
 - Loads data from external API
-- View a list of 150 Pokémon
+- Displays a list of 150 Pokémon
-- User action prompts modal with details over Pokémon item.
+- User action prompts modal with details about Pokémon item.

 #### Technologies Used
 - HTML5, CSS, JS